base-jumper/base-jumper/docs/terminal/Terminal.md

 ``` cppp
 system.print_faults()
 ```
 If you issue a command without specifying a handle, it is assumed by default that the command is a `System` command.
-So using the `system` handle becomes optional. in this particular example we can also omit the parethesis since the instruction does not take any arguments.
+So using the `system` handle becomes optional.
+In this particular example we can also omit the parethesis since the instruction does not take any arguments.

 *Shortcut*
 ``` cppp